Stop Stockouts: Custom AI for Urgent Care Inventory

 These off-the-shelf tools fail because they are fundamentally disconnected from real-time clinical activity.
 They depend on flawed manual entry or simplistic billing triggers.
 Neither can accurately model the complex, fast-paced consumption patterns of an urgent care environment, making them unreliable for preventing costly stockouts.

-Next, we build a consumption forecasting model in Python using the Prophet library to analyze time-series data.
-This model learns your clinic's unique seasonal patterns for each of your 300+ tracked inventory items, predicting demand 30 days into the future.
-The forecast runs automatically every night on an AWS Lambda function, triggered by a CloudWatch event.
+Following data preparation, Syntora would develop a custom consumption forecasting model using Python.
+This model would be designed to analyze your clinic's specific time-series data, identifying unique seasonal patterns for your inventory items and predicting demand up to 30 days into the future, potentially utilizing libraries like Prophet.
+The forecast calculations would be automated, for instance, running nightly as an AWS Lambda function, triggered by a CloudWatch event.

 From Guesswork to a 30-Day Forecast